Skip to content

 • s/he cannot be habitually resident unless s/he has a ‘right to reside’.

-The DWP treat the requirement to be in Great Britain as a two-stage test.
-The DWP decision maker (DM) first decides if the person has a right to reside.
+The requirement to be in Great Britain/Northern Ireland is administered as a two-stage test.
+The DWP/DfC decision maker (DM) first decides if the person has a right to reside.
 If s/he does the DM will then decide if that person is habitually resident based on the particular facts in that case.

-If benefit is refused the DWP must notify the claimant (often a message in the claimant’s UC journal).
-The notice usually says the claimant is not entitled because they are ‘not in Great Britain’ and does not say why (i.e., no right to reside or not habitually resident).
+If benefit is refused the DM must notify the claimant (often a message in the claimant’s UC journal).
+The notice usually says the claimant is not entitled because they are ‘not in Great Britain/Northern Ireland’ and does not say why (i.e., no right to reside or not habitually resident).
 If that person has EU pre-settled status you should ask for a full statement of reasons.
 Decisions about the right to reside for EEA nationals are complex and DMs often make mistakes.

-The same applies to decisions about HB – but in this case the law says the claimant must be habitually resident instead of being in Great Britain.
-If benefit is refused for either reason the decision notice will tell them it is because they are not habitually resident.
+The same applies to decisions about HB – but in this case if benefit is refused for either reason the decision notice will tell the claimant it is because they are not habitually resident.

 Who is exempt from the habitual residence test?